Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 A new parameter `PrivacyFlag` has been added to all GoQuorum [`send` API methods](../../Reference/API-Methods.md#privacy-methods), being passed from the client to enable the privacy enhancements feature.
-This flag is an unsigned integer set to 1 for PP and 3 for PSV transactions.
+This flag is an unsigned integer set to 1 for PP, 2 for MPP and 3 for PSV transactions.
 If the flag is missing or zero, the transaction is assumed to be a "non-privacy enhanced" SP transaction.

+### MandatoryFor[]

+A new parameter `mandatoryFor` has been added to all GoQuorum [`send` API methods](../../Reference/API-Methods.md#privacy-methods), being passed from the client to define a set of recipients as mandatory for a contract.
+Different contracts can have different mandatory recipients defined based on use case needs.

 ### Privacy Metadata and Privacy Metadata Trie

 Privacy Metadata is a new structure introduced in GoQuorum.
 It is stored in the GoQuorum DB in the privacy metadata trie (which is linked to the private state via root hash mappings).
-The Privacy Metadata contains the ACOTH and privacyFlag.
+The Privacy Metadata contains the ACOTH and privacyFlag(and mandatory recipients only for MPP contracts).

 Privacy Metadata Trie is a parallel trie that stores the privacy metadata (and whatever extra data we may need) for the private contracts and is linked to the private state by root hash mappings.
 The records in the trie are keyed by the contract address (similarly to how the contract/accounts data is stored in the state trie).

-Each contract(account) that is created as the result of a PP or PSV transaction would have such a structure attached to the privacy metadata trie as it is essential in performing checks on future transactions affecting those contracts.
+Each contract(account) that is created as the result of a PP,MPP or PSV transaction would have such a structure attached to the privacy metadata trie as it is essential in performing checks on future transactions affecting those contracts.